GLOBAL IMPACT FELLOWSHIP

 An exclusive offering for students from top universities with a demonstrated and sincere interest in pursuing a career in social impact or international development.

-Through this intensive leadership and social impact program, students will prepare themselves for careers in development consulting, impact investing, micro-finance, and international development.
+Through this intensive leadership and social impact program, students prepare themselves for careers in development consulting, entrepreneurship, impact investing, micro-finance, and international development.

 Building The Leaders Of Tomorrow